ForgottenGlory/Living-Skyrim-2/README.md

 ## Wabbajack Installation
 If you are updating your existing installation of Living Skyrim, skip to [Updating Living Skyrim](#updating-living-skyrim).

 1. Run Wabbajack.exe.
-At the bottom of the window, click Browse Modlists.
-Select Living Skyrim from the UI and download it.
+At the bottom of the window, click Install from Disk.
+Select the Living Skyrim Wabbajack installer you downloaded.
-2. Once downloaded, click the play button in the Living Skyrim panel to begin.
-3. Set the Installation Location to C:\Living Skyrim.
+2. Set the Installation Location to C:\Living Skyrim.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
-4. Click Run.
+3. Click Run.

 ### With Nexus Premium
 5. Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.